benjguin/UnlockLuxury/doc/AzureLinux.md

 #Linux on Azure

-Here is some documentation on how to use Linux VMs hosted in Azure.
+Here is some documentation on how to create and use Linux VMs hosted in Azure.

 ##prepare your local environment